Cockatiels For Sale

 Cockatiel Housing – Like all parrots and cockatoos having toys in the birds cage is very important as they love to play.
 Ladders, swings and bells are ideal toys for a cockatiel!
 Things that they can chew on and interact with are also ideal for these birds.
 Cockatiels are great apartment birds as well as they do not make much noise or mess.

 Cockatiel Mutations – cockatiels can come in a variety of colours.
 The main colour that is found is the natural colour of white grey and yellow.
 There are also yellow, white, pearl and white faced cockatiels.
 There actually is a mind boggling array of mutations out there.

 Worming- have you wormed your bird?

 These are the two most common parasites of cage birds and their environment, but are easily controlled with a Mite and Lice spray, available at Birdsville.
-When using spray, spray bird, entire cage, perches, nesting box and toys, remember to remove all water and feed and avoid spraying in birds’ eyes.
+When using spray, spray bird, entire cage, perches, nesting box and toys, always remove all water and feed and avoid spraying in birds’ eyes.
 Your bird Lice and mite bottle will explain how to use, remember avoid the mouth and eyes.
 Your cockatiel should be sprayed every 3 months.
 The aviary environment is a perfect habitat for lice so spray regularly, every 3 months.

 Most people that keep cockatiels get alot of joy in breeding them.
 Cockatiel nest boxes (available at birdsville) must be in the 3rd of the aviary as they do not like to nest close to the ground.
 Birdsville has cages available equipped with a small opening on the side of the cage to attach a nest box.
 It is essential to place parrot nesting material inside the nest box.
 If this is not done the babies will not have the support they need and will probably be deformed.
 If breeding is done inside an aviary then the box can be placed inside the aviary itself.